razeuss/CSC172-AssociationMining-Adlaon/README.md

 # Explainable Disease–Symptom Pattern Mining with Apriori Association Rules
-**CSC172 Data Mining and Analysis Final Project** *Mindanao State University - Iligan Institute of Technology* **Student:** Joshua Radz T. Adlaon, 2022-2534
+**CSC172 Data Mining and Analysis Final Project**
+*Mindanao State University – Iligan Institute of Technology*
+**Student:** Joshua Radz T. Adlaon (2022-2534)
-**Semester:** AY 2025-2026 Sem 1
+**Semester:** AY 2025–2026 | Sem 1

 ## Abstract

-Symptom–disease datasets represent each case as a **set of observed symptoms** paired with a **disease label**.
-While this format is simple, it creates a real interpretability challenge: symptoms often overlap across multiple diseases, and a single symptom rarely provides enough evidence on its own.
-In many projects, the typical response is to build a predictive model, but predictions alone are not always satisfying for stakeholders—especially when the goal is to explain *why* certain outcomes are suggested, or when the audience is non-technical.
-This is where Association Rule Mining (ARM) becomes valuable: it produces **transparent “if–then” rules** that can be inspected, validated, and discussed as patterns rather than hidden model weights.
+Symptom–disease datasets are naturally “transactional”: each record can be viewed as a basket of symptoms linked to a disease label.
+However, interpreting these datasets is not straightforward.
+Many symptoms are **non-specific** (e.g., fatigue, fever, nausea) and appear across multiple diseases, making it difficult to understand which symptom combinations are meaningful.
+While predictive models can output a label, they often fail to provide the kind of **transparent reasoning** required in classroom evaluation, auditing, or explainability-focused analysis.
+In contrast, Association Rule Mining (ARM) produces simple and readable statements—**“if these symptoms appear, then this symptom or disease tends to appear as well”**—and quantifies their strength with standard rule metrics.

-This project applies a canonical **Apriori-style mining strategy** to a Kaggle disease–symptom dataset (`dataset.csv`), treating each row as a “basket” of symptoms.
-The project mines two complementary knowledge views.
-First, it discovers **Symptom → Symptom** rules to reveal stable co-occurrence patterns—symptom clusters that frequently appear together and can be interpreted as recognizable “signatures” within the dataset.
-Second, it extends the transaction space with **heterogeneous items** by representing the disease label as a special item (`disease::<DiseaseName>`), enabling the mining of **Class Association Rules (CARs)** in the form **Symptoms → Disease**.
-This approach stays fully within the ARM framework while directly producing explainable disease-linked rules.
+This project applies a canonical **Apriori-style frequent itemset mining strategy** to the **Disease Symptom Description Dataset** (`dataset.csv`) from Kaggle, treating each patient record as a transaction.
+The work produces two complementary sets of knowledge.
+First, it mines **Symptom → Symptom** association rules to uncover stable co-occurrence patterns that can be interpreted as symptom clusters or dataset “signatures.”
+These rules help answer questions such as: *Which symptoms consistently occur together?* and *Which symptom combinations represent recognizable patterns?* Second, it enables **Class Association Rules (CARs)** by representing the disease label as a heterogeneous item (`disease::<DiseaseName>`), allowing the discovery of **Symptoms → Disease** rules within the same ARM framework.
+This dual-view design creates both structure-focused insights (symptom clustering) and outcome-linked insights (symptom combinations associated with disease labels).

-The project emphasizes presentation-ready outputs: a clean preprocessing pipeline, well-defined transaction construction, rule tables ranked by standard metrics (**support, confidence, lift, leverage**), and visuals that summarize key dataset structure and rule behavior.
-Exploratory Data Analysis (EDA) is used to motivate parameter choices and to interpret why certain rule patterns emerge—especially in a dataset where classes are perfectly balanced.
-Rather than claiming clinical validity, the project’s contribution is a clear, defensible, and explainable ARM workflow that demonstrates how frequent itemsets and association rules can extract meaningful structure from symptom data in a way that is easy to present and verify.
+To ensure the project is presentation-ready, the pipeline emphasizes clean preprocessing, reproducible transaction construction, clear rule-ranking tables, and visuals that summarize dataset structure and rule behavior.
+Rules are evaluated using **support, confidence, lift, and leverage**, where leverage is included to provide a more grounded view of rule usefulness—especially important in a dataset with perfectly balanced class counts.
+Exploratory Data Analysis (EDA) motivates parameter choices and supports interpretation by showing symptom prevalence, transaction-size distribution, symptom similarity structure, and the connectivity of strong symptom–disease relationships.
+The contribution of this work is a complete and defensible ARM workflow that produces **interpretable patterns** and **clear visual evidence**, suitable for final project presentation and verification.

 ---